A Robust Similarity Estimator: Empirical Applications

+In this paper, we restrict our analysis to an equicorrelation assumption for $C_{t}$, such that all conditional correlations are identical and parametrized by a single dynamic coefficient, $\rho_{t}$.
+This structure implies a very parsimonious model specification which is readily scaled for arbitrary large dimension $n$ and allows to elegantly employ results in Section \ref{subsec:Equicorrelation-Scenario}.
+The equicorrelation assumption for $C_{t}$ was originally introduced in \citet{Engle_Kelly_2012} (known as the DECO model), and was extended to accommodate realized measures of variances and correlations in \citet{Archakov_Hansen_Lunde_2025}.

-The methodological novelty of the suggested model is related to the way how the dynamics for conditional correlation matrix $C_{t}$ is modeled.
+The methodological novelty is related to the way how the dynamics for conditional correlation matrix $C_{t}$ is modeled.
 Following the approach in \citet{Archakov_Hansen_Lunde_2025}, we set up the dynamics for the off-diagonal elements of the log-transformed conditional correlation matrix, $\log C_{t}$.
-The novel idea is to use the similarity measure $\phi_{r,t}$, characterized in Sections \ref{sec:Measure-of-Similarity} and \ref{sec:Measuring-Similarity-for}, as a natural signal about the current level of $\log C_{t}$.
-Since the conditional variances of standardized returns in $z_{t}$ are homogeneous, and assuming the return vector follows an elliptical distribution, we have that $\phi_{r,t}$, constructed with $z_{t}$, represents a robust empirical measure of the transformed correlation coefficients, as it was shown in Propositions \ref{prop:P1} and \ref{prop:P3} for the bivariate and the equicorrelation structures, respectively.
+The novel idea is to use the similarity measure $\phi_{r,t}$, characterized in Section \ref{sec:Measuring-Similarity-for}, as a natural signal about the current level of $\log C_{t}$.
+Since, conditionally on $\mathcal{F}_{t-1}$, $z_{t}$ is elliptical with homogeneous unit scales and equicorrelation matrix $C_{t}$, Proposition \eqref{prop:P4} applies period by period, and $\phi_{r,t}$ constructed with $z_{t}$ represents a robust empirical measure of the transformed correlation coefficient.